 The only complaint I have about these clothes (from the Dollar Tree) is that every color but the pink one developed fuzz balls on them after the first wash through the washing machine.
 Not a big deal, but it isn't pretty.
 I could clip the fuzzies with scissors but, I never leave them out for anyone to see.
 For a dollar a piece, I'm not surprised but not disappointed either; they still get the job done!

-Yes, microfiber cloths are great for exfoliating skin gently but I use AHAs and BHAs for that.
-I use these for other things like quickly cleaning brushes, or toning down over-applied eyeshadow / blushes.
+Yes, microfiber cloths are great for exfoliating skin gently but I use AHAs and BHAs for that and they are more than enough for me.

 The fibers are so densely packed and thin that they pick up even the finest particles left in a brush after I apply something.
-I use it for bot eye and face brushes.
-It's a quick and effective way to clean.
-You could even wet the cloth but I personally don't find it necessary.
-Maybe because I use mainly powder products.
-For waterproof cream products you could wet the cloth with your favorite cleanser if you like.
+I use it for both eye and face brushes.
+It's a quick and effective way to clean between different color pigments without wetting.
+I can literally do a whole face with a couple of brushes and one of these, and that's using products that are quite pigmented.

-These cloths also come in handy when working with blushes.
-When trying a new pigmented blush it's hard to figure out which brush to use and how much to apply.
+These cloths have also come in handy on some rare occasions when working with blush.
+With new pigmented blushes it's hard to figure out which brush to use and how much to apply.
 And sometimes even what looks like too little ends up being too far too much on the face.
-The microfiber cloth has been quite effective for quickly buffing out the blush.
-Because it is soft and gentle at the same time, it doesn't disturb the underlying makeup.
+The microfiber cloth is effective for quickly buffing out the blush.
+Unlike a natural hair buffing brush, it doesn't simply spread out the product but traps it and picks it.
+Because it is soft and gentle at the same time, it doesn't disturb the makeup underneath.

 I am now convinced that using these cloths daily WILL disrupt the natural balance of moisture and oils in your skin.